Anas al-Abdah

-Anas al-Abdah (أنس العبدة, born 1967) is a Syrian politician who served as President of the National Coalition of Syrian Revolution and Opposition Forces from 2019 to 2020.
+Anas Muhammad al-Abda (أنس العبدة, born 1967) is a Syrian geologist and politician who has served as a member of the People's Assembly since 2026.
+The leader of the Movement for Justice and Development, he previously served as president of the Syrian Negotiation Commission from 2020 to 2022.
+He also served as President of the Syrian National Coalition from 2016 to 2017 and from 2019 to 2020.

 Early life

-Anas al-Abdah was born in a suburb of Damascus.
-He later studied geology in the Yarmouk University in Jordan and received a master's degree on geophysics at the Newcastle University in England.
+Anas al-Abdah was born in Damascus.
+He studied geology in the Yarmouk University in Jordan and received a master's degree on geophysics at the Newcastle University in England.

 Political history

-In 2006 Anas al-Abdah and other Syrian opposition activists founded the Movement for Justice and Development in Syria in London.
+On 11 May 2006, Anas al-Abdah and other Syrian opposition activists founded the Movement for Justice and Development in Syria in London.
 In the same year, he joined the Damascus Declaration and became one of its representatives abroad.